 We achieved the required business objective and often this was quantified with a 10 to 40% increase in engagement.
 The investment required will vary depending on the scope of the project, but let’s say we start with a 5 figure sum and the front figure can still on a rare occasion be 2 or 3 if we are looking at gamification of just one process.
 If the gamification design involves multiple processes, locations or the whole organisation it is very likely a six figure sum that get’s the work done.
 The one thing we insist on is that we agree to follow-up for the 6 to 12 month period that follows to ensure the best is made from the proposed solution.

-Our gamification community also known as The Nation is live and we invite you to take up Citizenship of The Nation and explore a wealth of information on employee and learner engagement.
+Then joining our community gives you access to our courses, opportunity to ask questions and access to resources we use with our clients.
+We invite you to take up Citizenship of The Nation and explore a wealth of information on employee and learner engagement.
 Any course and resource we create, you will find there.
 We obviously have also gamified the experience, so you will have experience the effects in the first person.
 You can have access today, just click on the link.

 At this stage there are fabulous examples of gamification all along the employee lifecycle from employer branding to recruitment, on-boarding, learning and development, performance management and even alumni communities.
 We have been actively working with our clients to put their best foot forward in employee engagement.
 We would love to explore how we could to the same for your teams.
 If you are ready to move forward scroll to the end and book a strategy session or just pick up the phone to speak to us about your project.